brianglass/anastasis/files/sun8m.md

 Another, of Cross and Resurrection.
 Irmos.

-\[The Youths from Judea of old in Babylon having come to the faith of the Trinity, trampled down the flame of the furnace as they sang, Â‘God of our Fathers, blessed are you!Â’\]
+\[The Youths from Judea of old in Babylon having come to the faith of the Trinity, trampled down the flame of the furnace as they sang, ‘God of our Fathers, blessed are you!’\]

 ****

 Troparia.

-You have wrought salvation in the midst of the inhabited world, O God, as the Prophet said, for lifted up on a tree, you called back all those who cry to you with faith, Â‘God of our Fathers, blessed are you!Â’
+You have wrought salvation in the midst of the inhabited world, O God, as the Prophet said, for lifted up on a tree, you called back all those who cry to you with faith, ‘God of our Fathers, blessed are you!’

-Rising from the tomb as from sleep, compassionate Lord, you raised the world with you, while creation was persuaded through the Apostles when they preached your Rising. Â‘God of our Fathers, blessed are you!Â’
+Rising from the tomb as from sleep, compassionate Lord, you raised the world with you, while creation was persuaded through the Apostles when they preached your Rising.
+‘God of our Fathers, blessed are you!’

 ****

 Theotokion.

-Equal in action with his Begetter, equal in power and co-eternal, the Word is fashioned in the womb of the Virgin by the good pleasure of the Father and the Spirit. Â‘God of our Fathers, blessed are you!Â’
+Equal in action with his Begetter, equal in power and co-eternal, the Word is fashioned in the womb of the Virgin by the good pleasure of the Father and the Spirit.
+‘God of our Fathers, blessed are you!’

 ****

 Of the Mother of God.
 Same Irmos.

-You appeared incarnate from a virgin womb for our salvation, and therefore knowing your Mother to be the one who gave birth to God, with thanksgiving we cry, Â‘God of our Fathers, blessed are you!Â’
+You appeared incarnate from a virgin womb for our salvation, and therefore knowing your Mother to be the one who gave birth to God, with thanksgiving we cry, ‘God of our Fathers, blessed are you!’

-You are the all-blessed rod from JesseÂ’s root, O Virgin, and you blossomed with a saving fruit for those who with faith cry to your Son, Â‘God of our Fathers, blessed are you!Â’
+You are the all-blessed rod from Jesse’s root, O Virgin, and you blossomed with a saving fruit for those who with faith cry to your Son, ‘God of our Fathers, blessed are you!’

-Empersonned Wisdom of the Most High, through the Mother of God fill with wisdom and divine power all those who sing to you in faith, Â‘God of our Fathers, blessed are you!Â’
+Empersonned Wisdom of the Most High, through the Mother of God fill with wisdom and divine power all those who sing to you in faith, ‘God of our Fathers, blessed are you!’

 ****

 Ode 8.
 Irmos.

-The Chaldean Tyrant insanely made the furnace blaze seven times more fiercely for those who reverenced God; but when he saw they had been saved by a greater power he cried aloud to the Creator and Redeemer, Â‘O Youths, bless, you priests, praise, you people, highly exalt him to all the agesÂ’.
+The Chaldean Tyrant insanely made the furnace blaze seven times more fiercely for those who reverenced God; but when he saw they had been saved by a greater power he cried aloud to the Creator and Redeemer, ‘O Youths, bless, you priests, praise, you people, highly exalt him to all the ages’.

 ****

 Troparia.

-The supreme divine power of JesusÂ’ godhead has shone out in what is ours in a manner fitting God: for having tasted death on a Cross in the flesh for all, he abolished the strength of Hell.
+The supreme divine power of Jesus’ godhead has shone out in what is ours in a manner fitting God: for having tasted death on a Cross in the flesh for all, he abolished the strength of Hell.
 Without ceasing, O Youths, bless, you priests, praise, you people, highly exalt him to all the ages.

 The Crucified has risen, the boastful has fallen, the fallen and crushed has been set upright, corruption has been banished and incorruption has blossomed; for mortality has been swallowed up by life.
 O Youths, bless, you priests, praise, you people, highly exalt him to all the ages!